Syllabus for SOS-320

 THE MANAGEMENT OF STRESS AND TENSION

-- Examine the effects of stress on body, mind, and spirit in health and illness.
+CO1 Analyze the nature and effects of stress on the body, mind, emotions, and spirit on the continuum of health/wellness and illness.

 You will need the following materials to do the work of the course.
 The required textbook is available from the University’s textbook supplier, MBS Direct.

 Note: The assignments in this course require you to submit exercises from the textbook.
 If you do not choose to recreate the exercises in your own Microsoft Word or Google Docs documents, you must download the fillable PDFs of the exercises from the Navigate Companion Website that accompanies the textbook and requires an access code.
 If you did not receive an access code with your book, you can purchase the access code directly from the publisher.